Getting Started with autoharp

 # soln is a list with two elements:

-# $soln_env: the knitted solution environment (contains .rf, .X, .test_results)
+# $env: the solution environment (contains .rf, .X and other solution objects)

 str(soln)Step 3: Grade a Student Submission